 Finally, you may opt to walk the Tower walls for a special experience!

-We suggest that you as the very last thing today jump on a double-decker bus to get a nearly free sightseeing tour of London (maybe by night)!
-In this way you will be able to cover a lot of iconic places, which you otherwise would not have time to do during only 3 days in London.
+As the very last thing today you can jump on a double-decker bus to get a nearly free sightseeing tour of London (maybe by night)!
+In this way you will be able to cover a lot of iconic places in London, which you otherwise would not have time to do during only 3 days.
 You may for instance choose one that passes over Piccadilly Circus to get a glimpse of the famous road junction featuring the Eros fountain and huge neon signs, besides being another Harry Potter filming location from Harry Potter and the Deathly Hallows I.

-An excellent way to spend your last evening and final London sightseeing is to explore Chinatown or Soho, each with their plentiful restaurant options – which perfectly completes your 3 days in the British capital!
+An excellent way to spend your last evening is to explore Chinatown or Soho, each with their plentiful restaurant options – which perfectly completes your 3 days of sightseeing in London!

-If you happen to have more days in London than these 3 days, we will suggest that you spend either half a day in vibrant Camden Town or in Greenwich (including visiting Greenwich Observatory) or that you go on a day trip to the university city of Cambridge (you can easily go to Cambridge by train or by coach from London)!
+If you happen to have more than 3 days in London, you could spend either half a day in vibrant Camden Town or in Greenwich (including visiting Greenwich Observatory) or go on a day trip to the university city of Cambridge (it is easy by train or by coach from London)!